kararei/tp/docs/DeveloperGuide.md

     * 2b1.
 System displays an error message: "Note content cannot be empty."
     * 2b2.
 Use case resumes at step 1.

+**Use case: Clear All Data**

+**MSS**

+1. Travel Agent enters the clear command to remove all contacts and trips.
+2. System displays a confirmation pop-up asking if the user really wants to clear all data.
+3. Travel Agent confirms by clicking "Yes".
+4. System clears all contact and trip data from the application.
+5. System displays a success message: "Address book and trip book have been cleared!"

+    Use case ends.

+**Extensions**

+* 3a.
+Travel Agent cancels the operation by clicking "No".
+    * 3a1.
+System does not clear any data.
+    * 3a2.
+System returns to the previous state.
+    * 3a3.
+Use case ends.

 ### Non-Functional Requirements

 1. Compatability: Should work on any _Mainstream OS_ as long as it has Java `17` or above installed.